 What are the Best Neighborhoods in Los Angeles?
 [Insider’s Guide]

-If you ask a local about the best neighborhoods in Los Angeles, you might get 4 million different answers.
+If you ask an Angelino about the best neighborhoods in Los Angeles, you might get 4 million different answers.
 Some folks love living near the beach.
-Some consider the place they live ideal because it is close to work.
-Others seek the right combination of affordability and safety, even if it means spending a time stuck in traffic.
+Some prefer living as clos as possible to work.
+Others seek the right combination of affordability and safety, even if it means spending a little time stuck in traffic each day.
 Hour-long commutes here are the norm.

-If you’re moving to L.A. and don’t know the city, narrowing down the 114 neighborhoods inside the city limits can be tricky.
-Thus, the need to share with you – the home shopper or apartment hunger – the best places to live in town.
-I’d propose that the cream of the crop can be identified by their character, nearby amenities and popularity – based on demand.
+If you’re moving to L.A. and don’t know the city, narrowing down the best neighborhood can be tricky; there are 114 of them inside the city limits.
+Thus, the need to share with you – the home shopper or apartment hunter – the best places to consider living in Los Angeles.
+I’d propose that the cream of the crop can be identified by their character, nearby amenities and popularity (demand).
 Plus, a good dose insider knowledge.

-Los Angeles is divided, east to west, by the Santa Monica Mountains.
+Los Angeles is divided by the Santa Monica Mountains that run east-to-west across the city.
 Hillside neighborhoods, with their epic view properties, have been prized places to live for decades.
 This is where you’ll find many architectural gems; classic and contemporary dwellings with styles that withstand the test of time.
-While rich and famous citizens may come and go, their architectural legacies live on.
+While rich and famous denizens may come and go, the architectural legacies live on.
 Walking these neighborhoods gives one a special appreciation for L.A.’s whimsical past.

 For active people, a neighborhood’s proximity to nature – access to hiking, jogging or cycling – can matter quite a bit.
-Waking tree-lined streets or hitting a nearby hiking trail can be a welcome relief from the sometimes-confining feeling of big city life.
+Waking tree-lined streets or stepping on to a nearby hiking trail can be a welcome relief from the sometimes-confining feeling of big city life.
 Let’s face it, Los Angeles is a massive, sprawling metropolis.
-But L.A. also has some exceptional parks and recreational outlets that can help you forget about the hours spent each week spent stuck in traffic.
+But L.A. also has some exceptional parks and recreational outlets that can help you forget about the hours spent each week spent stuck in traffic or the bustle of city life.

 Demand and Growth

 The popularity of a neighborhood, based on the number of home shoppers that ask about them when they contact a real estate agent, is also an indicator of its value.
-A few areas around L.A. routinely make homebuyers’ short lists.
-When homes in the most desirable areas are put up for sale, they tend to sell faster than properties in other communities.
+A few areas around L.A. routinely make home buyers’ short lists.
+When homes in the most desirable areas are put up for sale, they tend to sell faster than properties in other neighborhoods, sometimes the same day.

 Birthplace of Mickey Mouse and the burgeoning motion picture industry in the 1920s, Los Feliz is a laid-back neighborhood in the heart of Los Angeles.
 This quaint district is a longtime favorite for newcomers and established residents alike.
 The area is home to several notable architectural gems and two Frank Lloyd Wright homes, Ennis House and Hollyhock House.